 Here’s what we did about it:

 TFF activists promoted a resolution to prioritize gun legislation at the Republican Party conventions this year.
 The resolution passed with overwhelming support.
 This is a ground-breaking resolution that could have a hugely positive impact not only for gun rights activists, but also for RPT.

 Open Carry in Texas

-Joe Straus and Joe Pickett may have contrived to block the Licensed Open Carry bill in the 2013 session, but we still have Constitutional Carry for our long guns.
+Joe Straus and Joe Pickett may have contrived to block the Licensed Open Carry bill in the 2013 session, but we still have Constitutional Carry for our long guns and for black powder pistols, which aren’t legally classified as firearms.
 Nearly every weekend, somewhere in Texas, a group of liberty-loving Texans gathers to celebrate and exercise that ability.
 They’re a part of a growing movement of activists who conduct safe, legal, and family-friendly open carry marches.

 Read about our experience joining an open carry march with Come And Take It Texas (CATI-TX) recently.

 The CATI mission statement is as follows:

 1. Actively educate fellow Texans about their rights to openly carry firearms in public in a responsible manner.

 2. Conduct open carry events in a manner that will communicate to the modern citizenry that the presence of guns does not cause violence, and that citizens who choose to carry guns are not a threat to the public.

 3. Maintain an active, strong, and effective presence before elected officials during the entire legislative process, reminding them that the second amendment of the Constitution upholds our right to choose how we carry our firearms and advocating legislation that protects or expands Texans’ ability to keep and bear arms.